Clinically informed holistic

 Other treatments

 A collaborative approach is best for TMJ disorders — using different methods of care as appropriate.
-Most people benefit from a conservative treatment plan, as well.
+Most people benefit from a conservative treatment plan.

 In addition to massage therapy, other types of care are recommended for long-term change: